Psychotherapist: Psychological Expert

 A rigorous education

 To practice psychotherapy, a psychotherapist may hold a master's degree or doctoral degree in fields such as psychology, social work, or counseling.
 Depending on their degree program, a psychotherapist may be specifically trained in communication and interpersonal skills, mental health diagnoses, counseling theories, ethical standards, or multiculturalism, among others.
-Though the degree is not medical in nature, they might study certain disorders through the lens of physical health conditions as well as mental health conditions, to give them a more thorough understanding of the mental illness in question.
+Though the degree is not medical in nature, psychotherapists might study certain disorders through the lens of physical health conditions as well as mental health conditions to give them a more thorough understanding of the mental illness in question.

 Types of psychotherapists

-• Licensed Clinical Social Workers (LCSW): LCSWs may provide therapy while connecting clients with local community resources and case management.
+• Licensed clinical social workers (LCSW): LCSWs may provide therapy while connecting clients with local community resources and case management.

-• Licensed Professional Counselors (LPC): LPCs also provide psychotherapy to individuals, couples, and groups.
+• Licensed professional counselors (LPC): LPCs also provide psychotherapy to individuals, couples, and groups.
 In some situations, they are called licensed mental health counselors (LMHC).

 • Psychiatrist (MD or DO): Psychiatrists are medical doctors specializing in mental health.
 Some psychiatrists perform therapy, and some do not.
 A psychiatrist may also prescribe medication to patients.

-Today, psychiatrists may not receive in-depth training in psychotherapy as part of their medical training.
-As such, they might not often practice therapy.
-Often, psychiatrists focus on the biology behind mental health and prescribe medication or utilize other medical interventions to treat specific mental health disorders.
-They may also oversee diagnostic testing.
-For example, a patient with bipolar disorder may see a psychiatrist to receive medication and adjust dosages to stabilize mood and see a psychotherapist to address behavior patterns and feel comfortable taking control of their mental health and larger living situation.
+Psychiatrists, as medical professionals, may also oversee diagnostic testing.
+For example, a patient with bipolar disorder may see a psychiatrist to receive medication and adjust dosages to stabilize mood and see a psychotherapist to address behavior patterns and become comfortable taking control of their mental health and overall living situation.

-Psychotherapy overview
+Therapy overview

 Psychotherapy, often called talk therapy, is a treatment method that can involve talking through symptoms and concerns and learning how to cope with or overcome them.
-There are many approaches that therapists may take, depending on their training and emphasis.
+There are many approaches that psychotherapists may take, depending on their training and emphasis.

 Psychotherapy may help clients: